-I attended the holiday tour this year and thoroughly enjoyed it.
+I attended the holiday tour last year and thoroughly enjoyed it.

 The Holiday Time at Disneyland Tour is a limited time tour that takes guests through both parks highlighting holiday stops and ending with reserved seating for the Christmas Fantasy Parade.

 The tour is set for two times each day, at 11:00am and 2:00pm.
 It lasts about 2.5 hours, leading up to the parade that follows it.
 Meaning, the 11:00am tour will end with reserved seating at the 1:30pm Christmas Fantasy Parade.
 The 2:00pm tour will end with reserved seating at the 4:15pm Christmas Fantasy Parade.

 You will meet at the guided tour gazebo to the left of City Hall.
 Arrive about 20 minutes prior so that you can get set up with audio, get your cute nametag and use the restroom if needed.
 There is a little known restroom in this area.

 The tour costs $85 and AP discounts do apply.
 You must call to make this reservation, rather than booking online.
 You must also pre-pay.
 There is no refund if you have to cancel.

 The tour is open to kids and adults, although I don’t think young children would enjoy it.
 It really is a historical walk through with little that would keep a young child’s attention.
 I took my then 12 year old on the Walk in Walt’s Footsteps Tour and he enjoyed it, but I’m not sure he would enjoy this one.

 This tour is wheelchair friendly and open to guests of all abilities.